litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 jupyter lab --no-browser
 ```

 Since there is no browser on cluster we set `--no-browser`.
 Jupyter will be launched in a free port.
-In my case its 8891:
+In my case it's 8891:

 <img src='https://github.com/litvinanna/intro_to_prog/raw/main/command_line/port.png'>

 **3. Redirect the port to your browser**

-Open the terminal/command line on your computer (not cluster!) and run the following command:
+Open the terminal/command line on your computer **(not cluster!)** and run the following command:

 ```bash
 ssh -L localhost:port-for-your-browser:localhost:port-on-cluster username@10.30.194.110